hsh369/edupro/README.md

 # edupro
-This is education purpose website using DRF(django-rest-framework)
+This is education purpose website using DRF(django-rest-framework) for backend!

 Main Concepts:
  - Users
  - Interactive Tutorials
  - Private Classes

- Everybody make a profit from selling amazing tutorials!
+ Everybody would make a profit from selling amazing tutorials!

  Good Luck!